fredbi/go-experiments/go-openapi/ideas.md

 The main design goal are:

+* to build immutable data structure that clone efficiently
 * to be able to unmarshal and marshal JSON verbatim
 * to support JSON even where native types don't, e.g. non-UTF-8 strings, numbers that overflow float64, null value
 * to be able (on option) to keep an accurate track of the context of an error
 * to drastically reduce the memory needed to process large JSON documents (i.e. ~< 4 GB)
 * to limit garbage collection to a minimum viable level.
+* to access a document with JSON pointers

+Core components to be brought to the table:

+* JSON lexer / JSON writer
+* JSON Document, backed by a JSON store
+* JSON Schema extends the JSON Document and so does the OpenAPI spec.

+Since these structures do not use golang native types (everything remains pretty much raw `[]byte` under the hood), and only resolve lazily into go types, we can reason with complete JSON semantics without paying much attention to null vakues, zero values, pointers and the like.

+In this implementation, pointers are never used to store values internally.

 ### [JSON lexer / parser](./json-lexer.md)

 ### [JSON document and node](./json-document.md)